eclipse-vertx/vert.x/core_manual_java.md

 ## Scaling HTTP servers

 Scaling an HTTP or HTTPS server over multiple cores is as simple as deploying more instances of the verticle.
 For example:

+    vertx runmod com.mycompany~my-mod~1.0 -instance 20

+Or, for a raw verticle:

     vertx run foo.MyServer -instances 20